 Brisbane Water National Park

-Somersby Falls area can be extremely busy on weekends and during school holidays.
-It can be difficult to find parking and maintain 1.5m physical distancing at the picnic areas or on the walking track.
+Somersby Falls area can be very busy on weekends and during school holidays.
+It can be difficult to find parking here between 10am and 3pm.

 A great place to picnic on the Central Coast, Somersby Falls offers barbecues and picnic tables in a lush rainforest complete with waterfalls and a walking track.

 - Park entry fees apply